-Not unlike the reporting and automated rules functionality within AdWords, the custom alert section within the left nav isn’t designed to create custom alerts, but rather to manage the custom alerts you have already set up.
+Not unlike the reporting and automated rules functionality within Google Ads (formerly known as AdWords), the custom alert section within the left nav isn’t designed to create custom alerts, but rather to manage the custom alerts you have already set up.

 First off, to create new custom alerts you want to work within the Campaigns tab.
 Select “Create a custom alert” from the Alerts drop-down: